wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 For example, I have transformation using decode:

 Decode (condition, ‘A’, ‘B’)   this can be fully pushed down
-But if it like this
+But if it likes this
 Decode (condition, null, ‘B’) this cannot fully pushed down

 It seems to me Data service did not like to push down null value somehow.